site24x7/fluent-plugin-site24x7/README.md

 **Configure the output plugin**

-To match events and send them to Site24x7, simply add the following code to your configuration file.
+To match events and send them to Site24x7, add the following code to your configuration file.

 ```cfg
 # Match events tagged with "site24x7.**" and send them to Site24x7